CSA Security Guidance for Critical Areas of Focus in Cloud Computing

 Read the best practices recommended by security experts for staying secure in the cloud.

-Download GuidanceCloud computing offers tremendous potential benefits in agility, resiliency, economy as well as security.
-However, the security benefits only appear if you understand and adopt cloud-native models and adjust your architectures and controls to align with the features and capabilities of cloud platforms.
-The cloud security best practices outlined in the Security Guidance for Critical Areas of Focus in Cloud Computing 4.0 were crowd-sourced by Cloud Security Alliance's community of security experts and can help you implement and adopt a cloud-native approach.
+Cloud computing offers tremendous benefits in agility, resiliency, economy, and security.
+However, the security benefits only appear if you adopt cloud-native models and adjust your architectures and security controls to align with the capabilities of cloud platforms.

-Download the CSA Security Guidance v4.0 today.
+Download CSA's Security Guidance v5 today.

 Security Domains